Who will be the Freestyle Champion this year?

 Qualifying round – Static Pole – 2 competitors – 40 seconds each, 2 rounds alternating

-Finals – Both Spin and Static Poles – final 2 competitors from each division have 1 min 20 seconds to battle it out to win their respective title!
+Finals – Both Spin and Static Poles – final 2 competitors with the highest scores overall have 1 min 20 seconds to battle it out to win their respective title!

 Please read full details below

-- The organizers of the CPFA Freestyle Pole Battle is the Canadian Pole Fitness Association
+- The organizers of the CPFC Freestyle Pole Battle is the Canadian Pole Fitness Association

 - This competition is open to all applications space permitting